Longmen Grottoes: Binyang

-Binyangnan-dong (宾阳南洞), or the South Binyang Cave, has five very large images which were carved by Li Tai, the fourth son of Emperor Taizong of Tang, the first Tang Emperor.
+The South Binyang Cave has five very large images which were carved by Li Tai, the fourth son of Emperor Taizong of Tang, the first Tang Emperor.
 He made them in 641 AD in memory of his mother Empress Zhangsun.
 The central image in a serene appearance is that of Amitabha Buddha seated on a pedestal surrounded by Bodhisattvas, also serene looking in a blend of the Northern Wei and the Tang dynasty styles.